ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 Threats in the cloud are reasonably understood.
 The [MITRE ATT&CK](https://attack.mitre.org/) framework is a globally recognized knowledge base used to understand and analyze the behavior of cyber adversaries.
 It provides a structured way to describe and categorize the tactics, techniques, and procedures (TTPs) that attackers use to infiltrate and compromise systems.
 CCC also aims to create a mapping of threats found in Mitre framework with the common features identified by the cloud services taxonomy in their controls.

 FINOS CCC project uses [OSCAL](https://pages.nist.gov/OSCAL/) (Open Security Controls Assessment Language) developed by NIST (National Institute of Standards and Technology) as their control language.
-OSCAL utilizes a machine-readable format for defining controls, which facilitates automated assessments, reporting, automated generation of compliance documentation and many more.
+OSCAL utilizes a machine-readable format for defining controls, which facilitates automated assessments, reporting, automated generation of compliance documentation and much more.

 The project also aims to validate controls through a series of tests.
 If you are aware of the controls required in your public cloud, you can use the tests provided in the CCC standard to verify whether those controls are properly implemented.